Mizogg/Python-WebServer/README.md

 # 🐍Python-WebServer🐍 and 🐒Tampermonkey🐒

 Webserver_ice.py Hunt for Bitcoin Adresses starting 1, 3 and bc1 and ETH.
+New BloomFilter for Quicker database loading and search.
+Auto database Update included.

 Webserver_4.9.1.py Hunt for Bitcoin.
 Just addresses starting with 1